Location: Antigua and Barbuda

 Room and Board Arrangements

 Weekdays will comprise field work, Monday through Friday.
 Students will also have the opportunity to hear evening lectures on Antigua’s prehistory and history.
 Weekends will be devoted to field trips, exploring the island’s rich geography and history, points of interest, and trips to Antigua's lovely beaches.
 Participating in the field school will allow students to experience contemporary Caribbean culture and cuisine.
 Credit and non-credit options are available; both include room and board, insurance, and ground transportation.
 Accommodations and meals are provided by the field school.
 Living accommodations will be in comfortable guest houses that are fully furnished and located in the quiet residential area of historic Nelson's Dockyard National Park at English Harbor.
 The houses are set on a hillside, and are cool and spacious, with adequate workspaces and a great scenic view of the sea.
 Three delicious meals a day are provided by our own fabulous cook.
 Everyone will meet at the main house for meals.
-All meals are varied, well balanced, and delicious.
+All meals are varied and well balanced.
 Breakfast is light - fresh fruit, cereal, and toast; Lunch is a brown bag sandwich affair to be eaten in the field during the week, with a warm lunch being served on weekends; Dinner is a full hot meal.
 Meals can be supplemented with snacks that are available at local shops.
 Students are not permitted to cook in the accommodations houses.
 All students will be expected to assist with kitchen duties on a rotational basis.
-Although we always try our best to accommodate those who have dietary restrictions, it is not always possible to provide meals that allow for restrictions in certain instances, as all students must be on the group meal plan.
-If you have dietary restrictions, please contact Dr. Fox.
+If you have dietary restrictions, please contact Dr. Brown.